LAST UPDATED: 6th January 2023 by The Editorial Team

-Summary: Learn how to remove artex or plaster over artex.
+Summary: Step by step guide and video showing how to remove Artex or plaster over Artex.

 Artex is the trade name for a water-based textured covering used on ceilings.
 Before selecting your method for removing Artex, remember that it may have been applied in the first place to cover a ceiling in poor condition and that removing it will result in you having to re-plaster or replace the ceiling.
 Also, consider that Artex applied to plasterboard can be difficult to remove without damaging the plasterboard.

-Before commencing with any of the methods below, be aware that Artex applied more than thirty years ago may contain asbestos and it is extremely unwise to sand down or scrape without seeking the advice of an asbestos specialist.
+Before commencing with any of the methods below, be aware that Artex applied before 1990 may contain asbestos and it is extremely unwise to sand down or scrape without seeking the advice of an asbestos specialist.
 Contact your local council for more information.

 If working from a stepladder, be careful not to overstretch.
 You may need to prepare a work platform from which you will be able to reach the ceiling without over stretching.